 Baked Goods and Afternoon Tea

 Scones and shortbread are the most well-known, but gingerbread, fruit bread and cakes of all varieties are popular too.
-These baked goods, along with jams and local honey, are essential to a real afternoon tea.

 High Tea

-This is a late afternoon/early evening meal that includes a hot dish such as fish and chips, with bread and butter.
-Traditionally it is served with an array of baked goods and jams, and tea or coffee.
+This is a late-afternoon/early-evening meal that includes a hot dish, such as fish and chips, with bread and butter.
+Traditionally, it is served with an array of baked goods and jams, and tea or coffee.

 Tablet